williamhoos/testrepo/docs/source/authorization.rst

     :alt: Add new profile 1 Illustration
 |
 In the event of a myself account, the system pre-populates the profile's first and last name, and postal code from the contact information entries.
 The portion of this diagram that is shaded in grey indicates a portion of the overall workflow that is the same for each type of profile, although these fields start out as blank except in the case of the "myself account profile".
 In each case, another element of PII - namely the individual's date of birth - is requested as a required entry.

 ..
+Attention:: The date of birth is another element that must be addressed in bifurcating the Data Table between the elements that are approrpriately held by Private Access and the data that that should be maintained by PEER.
+The birth date may require additional processing along the lines of the foregoing discussion regarding postal code, wherein Private Access may retain full PII for the zip code whereas PEER may hold non-PII employing an abridged postal code based on HIPAA de-identification regulations.
+In the case of birth date, Private Access may hold the actual date, which will be treated as PII, whereas PEER will hold the age in years or state "Over 92" for anyone over that age, which would not be treated as PII.
+In this case, however, the API would be needed to address auto-calculations based on changes requiring the actual date of birth to calculate age changes.

+..
 Note:: Currently, there is no error checking to validate that the account holder is at least 18 years old, and/or to provide that minor children set up their own accounts upon reaching the age of majority.
 Both of these protections would be desireable to add in the future.